Ankr-network/ankr-docs/pages/rpc-service/premium-account-operations.md

 # Premium account operations

-To start using the _Premium Tier_ services, there are some required steps for you to go through:
+To start using the _Premium Plan_ services, there are some required steps for you to go through:

-`Connect wallet` —> `Top up account balance` —> `Start using custom RPC URLs`
+`Connect wallet` —> `Deposit funds` —> `Start using private RPC Endpoints`

 * **[Connect a wallet](/rpc-service/premium-account-operations/#connect-wallet)**: first things first, connecting your MetaMask wallet is the key to access your account and start using Premium services.